As a middle school English and Reading teacher, I have found that adding technology into the curriculum has many benefits. I teach

 Please note, you should have your students fill in the dates according to your timeline.
 Doing so will help them stay on track and give you dates when grades will be taken.
 Taking additional progress grades as the students work on each section is recommended.

-Research and Technology Applications Using The Cay by Theodore Taylor
+This post is part of the series: Research and Technology Applications Using The Cay by Theodore Taylor

 Implementing technology into curriculum has become an essential part of education.
 The beloved book, The Cay by Theodore Taylor, deals with World War 2, blindness, deserted island survival, and acceptance.
 Using these concepts, I have comprised several research activities that use technology.